Step 1: Create Your FSA ID »

-High school students can submit the FAFSA after January 1 of the senior year.
-Note to South Carolina students: if you’re applying for the South Carolina Tuition Grant, you will have to submit the FAFSA on or before June 30th.
+High school students can submit the FAFSA after October 1 of the senior year.
+Note to South Carolina students: To be considered for the South Carolina Tuition Grant, you will have to submit the FAFSA by the June 30th deadline.
 Be sure to have the results of your FAFSA sent to Presbyterian College.
 PC’s FAFSA ID: 003445.

 Step 4: Provide Additional Documentation »